 In OFF delay operation, the timer starts its operation as soon as the input starts, the output is also started but the output of the timer is stopped once the set time of the timer has expired.
 The set time of the timer is calculated once the input is turns OFF.
 The basic example of OFF delay timer is the gate indicator light in the cars.

 Applications of Timers

-Timers circuits have different applications in different systems.
+Timer’s circuits have different applications in different systems.
 Timers are used for various purposes in the circuit.
-In a counter circuit the major part of the circuit is timer.
+In a counter circuit, the major part of the circuit is a timer.
 The speed of the circuit can be changed by changing the timer’s time period.
 Timers are used to generate the desired delays, baud rates are also generated with the help of timers.
 Timers are also used as reference signal generators.
 Different reference pulses are generated with the help of timers.
 A number of flip flop circuits are triggered by different timers.
 The event sequence is easily controlled with the help of timers.
-The timers have various applications which are extensively used in daily life practical devices from the basic household level to large industrial level.
+A timer has various applications which are extensively used in daily life practical devices from the basic household level to a large industrial level.
 Each timer has its own applications and characteristics.